firedrakeproject/firedrake/demos/nonlinear_QG_winddrivengyre/qg_winddrivengyre.py.rst

   a = - r*inner(grad(psi), grad(phi))*dx - F*psi*phi*dx + beta*psi.dx(0)*phi*dx
   L = Qwinds*phi*dx

-We set-up an elliptic inverter for this problem, and solve for the linear streamfunction, ::
+We set-up an elliptic solver for this problem, and solve for the linear streamfunction, ::

   linear_problem = LinearVariationalProblem(a, L, psi_lin, bcs=bc)